 As a first-generation college student from rural West Virginia, I have devoted over twenty years to a career in higher education as a way to give back to a system that has given so much to me.
-Advocating for students from all backgrounds to help them achieve academic success, and avoid many of the barriers I once faced as a first in family college student, is truly my passion.
-It is a true privilege to work alongside an exceptional team in the Academic Success Center (ASC) and countless partners from across the campus.
+It is my passion to advocate for students from all backgrounds to help them achieve academic success, and avoid many of the barriers I once faced as a first in family college student.
+It is a privilege to work alongside an exceptional team in the Academic Success Center (ASC) and countless partners from across the campus.
 We are dedicated to providing academic support to undergraduate students to promote and reinforce student persistence, academic progression, and timely completion of degrees.

-Beginning in fall 2019, the Division of Undergraduate Academic Affairs expanded ongoing efforts to support student success, in alignment with the UMBC strategic plan and university goals.
-This expansion resulted in the ASC’s unified mission: to support all undergraduate students through the delivery of a robust array of academic support services (Academic Advocacy, Academic Learning Resources and Academic Policy) which enhance and empower students to successfully reach their educational goals.
-The Center also welcomes questions and inquiries from all faculty, staff, and partners to ensure consistent support to all undergraduates.
+As part of the Division of Undergraduate Academic Affairs, the ASC proudly supports UMBC’s strategic plan by delivering a robust array of academic support services to all undergraduate students.
+Our services, which include Academic Advocacy, Academic Learning Resources and Academic Policy, empower students to succeed and reach their educational goals.
+We collaborate with faculty, staff, and campus partners to ensure consistent support to all undergraduates.